Canadian Broadcasting Corporation: History

-On July 1, 1958, the CBC's television signal was extended from coast to coast.
-The first Canadian television show shot in colour was the CBC's own The Forest Rangers in 1963.
-Colour television broadcasts commenced on July 1, 1966, and full-colour service began in 1974.
-In 1978, the CBC became the first broadcaster in the world to use an orbiting satellite for television service, linking Canada "from east to west to north".
-The mission of CBC is contributing to the "moral economy of the nation".
+The CRBC was replaced by the Canadian Broadcasting Corporation on 2 November 1936, when the Canadian Broadcasting Act came into force.
+The new corporation inherited the CRBC's stations, network arrangements and regulatory responsibilities, but was reorganized as a Crown corporation with a board of governors.
+Leonard Brockington was elected the CBC's first chairman, with Gladstone Murray as general manager and Augustin Frigon as assistant general manager.

+During its early years, the CBC combined its roles as broadcaster and regulator.
+It expanded national radio coverage through a mixture of owned stations, leased facilities and private affiliates, while also regulating private broadcasters.
+In December 1937, it established a separate French-language radio network.
+The CBC remained Canada's broadcasting regulator until 1958, when regulatory authority was transferred to the newly created Board of Broadcast Governors.

 Frontier Coverage Package

 Starting in 1967 and continuing until the mid-1970s, the CBC offered a "Frontier Coverage Package" of limited television service to remote northern communities.
 Low-power television transmitters carried a four-hour selection of black-and-white videotaped programs each day.
 The tapes were recorded in Calgary and flown into a community with a transmitter, put on the air, and then transported to another community, often by the "bicycle" method used in television syndication.
 Transportation delays ranged from one week for larger centres to almost a month for small communities.